tedanvosin/Tekion-Challenge/README.md

 GET https://s3.amazonaws.com/[Country-Name]/salary-details_[Country-Code]
 ```

-As these requests also access a s3 bucket, I tried to acceess it but it says no such bucket exists.
-Other entries in the file are similar and practically no use.
+Since these requests target an S3 bucket and result in “no such bucket exists” errors, their content provides little direct use.

 ---